-Republicans are unfairly stereotyped as not caring about global warming because most Republican national political leaders, including Donald Trump, are climate change skeptics, but the majority of Republicans at the grassroots agree with the vast majority of Democrats on this issue.
+Republicans are unfairly stereotyped as not caring about global warming and it is true that most Republican national political leaders are climate change skeptics, but the majority of Republicans at the grassroots agree with the vast majority of Democrats on this issue.
 Here is another poll:

 More recent polls show that a majority of Republicans in nearly every congressional district support policies

 to mitigate climate change and an overwhelming 74% want more funding for renewable energy research.